Who is a Jew?: Definition of "Jew"

 The term "Jew" lends itself to several definitions beyond simply denoting one who practices Judaism.
-The historical Israelites and/or Hebrews, who promulgated Judaism, were not simply a homogeneous assemblage united by a common ideology, that being the Jewish religion; they constituted an ethnoreligious group from whom a majority of modern Jews directly descend, and therefore an ethnic form of Jewish identity exists alongside the religious form of Jewish identity.
-As such, the concepts of Jewish ethnicity, nationhood, and religion are strongly interrelated, however, through conversion, it is possible for one who has no historical connection to the historical Jewish population to become a Jew, in that sense.
+The historical Israelites and/or Hebrews, who promulgated Judaism, were not simply a heterogenous assemblage united by a common ideology; they constituted an ethnoreligious group from whom a majority of modern Jews directly descend.
+Because of this, an ethnic form of Jewish identity exists alongside the religious form, and the concepts of Jewish ethnicity, nationhood, and religion are strongly interrelated.
+Additionally, conversion allows for one who has no prior connection to the historical Jewish population to become a Jew.

 In essence, the word "Jew" can be defined as a conglomerate of several different, albeit closely related, ideas: